dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 Go to SERVER1 host, and do next:
 * Authorize user USERNAME@ssh-client1 to access user LASTNAME14@ssh-server
+  Generate id_rsa.pub for USERNAME, and authorized remote access to him.

 ## Configuring remoteapp

 Go to SERVER1 host, and do next:
 * Create group remoteapp (groupname)
+  Remember command groupadd...

 ## SSH Client A: Configuration